owodolab/py-graspi/README.md

 <br />
 Next, you'd need to navigate to the cloned repo using terminal.
 An example would be:
 ```

-cd /path/graspi_igraph
+cd /path/py-graspi
 ```
-First, make sure you're on the memoryFix branch of the repo by running
+Once navigated to the branch, access the following directory:
 ```
-git checkout memoryFix
+cd graspi_igraph
 ```
-Once navigated to the branch, downloads needed can be found in requirements.txt and can be installed by:
+Next, the downloads needed can be found in requirements.txt and can be installed by:
 ```
 pip install -r requirements.txt
 ```